haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Zone of Truth
 2nd-­‐‑level enchantment
-Casting Time: 1 action Range: 60 feet Components: V, S Duration: 10 minutes Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 193
+Casting Time: 1 action Range: 60 feet Components: V, S Duration: 10 minutes

 You create a magical zone that guards against deception in a 15-­‐‑foot-­‐‑radius sphere centered on a point of your choice within range.
 Until the spell ends, a creature that enters the spell’s area for the first time on a turn or starts its turn there must make a Charisma saving throw.
 On a failed save, a creature can’t speak a deliberate lie while in the radius.
 You know whether each creature succeeds or fails on its saving throw.
 An affected creature is aware of the spell and can thus avoid answering questions to which it would normally respond with a lie.
 Such a creature can be evasive in its answers as long as it remains within the boundaries of the truth.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 194

 Traps
 Traps can be found almost anywhere.
 One wrong step in an ancient tomb might trigger a series of scything blades, which cleave through armor and bone.
 The seemingly innocuous vines that hang over a cave entrance might grasp and choke anyone who pushes through them.
 A net hidden among the trees might drop on travelers who pass underneath.
 In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of poisoned darts.